socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-16-EXERCISE -- Mapping Hearts.md

 [SC]

 [VO]
-WE're going to take that simple Heart Component that we previously wrote, and use it to build a whole page full of hearts.
-If you've been paying attention, it shouldn't be too hard.
+Now we're going to take that simple Heart Component that we previously wrote, and use it to build a whole page full of hearts.

 [SC]

 [VO]
-But let's start by refactoring this site a little bit.
+But first, I want to start by refactoring this site a little bit.
 Right now we've got a bunch of stuff on this App.js file, and it's starting to feel a little cramped and disorganized, so let's start by cleaning this up.

 [SC]
 highlight source folder selection